 • Length: 5 days

-• Level: Very advanced (must be a good machine-piecer and skilled at cutting improvisationally)
+• Level: Very advanced (must be a good machine-piecer, skilled at cutting improvisationally and understand the engineering of improvisational compositions)

 • Sewing machine used